sheismo/sheismo/README.md

 - 👋 Hi, I’m Zainab Ajumobi.
-Self taught Frontend Developer and Programming Enthusiast
+Self taught Frontend Developer and Programmer
 - 💞️ My Stack includes HTML,CSS & Javacript, Vue.js, Vuex & Pinia, TailwindCSS & Sass
 - 👀 I’m interested in web technologies, full stack web development and software engineering
 - 🌱 I’m currently learning how to use Firebase, GraphQL, as well as  Vitest & Jest for Unit Testing
-- 💞️ I’m looking to collaborate on web/ and software development projects.
+- 💞️ I’m looking to collaborate on web and software development projects.
 - 📫 Reach me on Twitter @zaenab_x or send a mail to ajumobizainab@gmail.com

 <!---